backupbrain/quantum-compiler-simulator/README.md

 # Quantum Computer Simulator

-This project lets you code a quantum computer in your browser using QASM.
+This project lets you code a quantum computer in your browser using the QASM programming language.

 It is written in JavaScript and runs in your browser, so you don't have to sign up with a big company, wait in a queue, or spend money to test an experiment.